Beiimaan Love: Critical reception

-Times of India rated the film 2 stars and said, "If you are hankering for a Sunny Leone performance this weekend hop on to Baby Doll on Youtube and call it a day." and for Leone's performance, "Sunny Leone gets A for effort, because her struggle to rise up the content is evident" Filmfare rated the film 2 stars and said "There are two good things about the film, one's Sunny Leone and the other is the film's music.
+The Times of India rated the film 2 stars and said, "If you are hankering for a Sunny Leone performance this weekend hop on to Baby Doll on YouTube and call it a day." and for Leone's performance, "Sunny Leone gets A for effort, because her struggle to rise up the content is evident" Filmfare rated the film 2 stars and said "There are two good things about the film, one's Sunny Leone and the other is the film's music.
 Rest of the movie is jaded, overtly sentimental."
 IBTimes rated the film 2 stars with appreciating Leone's performance and said, "Watch this Sunny Leone movie if your love for yourself is beiimaan."
 BollywoodLife rated the film 1 star and said, "Sunny Leone gives her best shot to keep this bad piece of cinema together and the film is not worth your time" Hindustan Times gave 0 stars to the film and said, "Beiimaan Love is a master-class in anger management.
 You sit through it and the world will be at your feet."